pyed/ipfilter/README.md

 having that in your `Caddyfile` caddy will ignore any requests from `United States` or `Japan` to `/notglobal` or `/secret` and it will show `default.html` instead, `blockpage` is optional.

 #### Using mutiple `ipfilter` blocks

+The `ipfilter` blocks are evaluated for each HTTP request in the order they appear.
+The last rule which matches a request is used to decide if the request is allowed.
+So in general you will want more general rules (e.g., blacklist an entire country) to appear before more specific rules (e.g., to whitelist specific address ranges).

 ```
 ipfilter / {